Izzyizfizzy/Izzyizfizzy.github.io/index.md

 ### About me

+I began my studies as an undergraduate mechanical engineering student in 2013 at the University of Massachusetts Amherst.
+Due to extenuating circumstances, I had to leave after the Spring of 2016 and continued my education in 2018, graduating with my Bachelor of Science degree in mechanical engineering in May 2020 during the COVID-19 epidemic.

 I was born in Egypt in 1995 and have been moving around the world my whole life, flying out for the first time when I was only 2 weeks old.
 I became a naturalized US citizen in April 2018.
 ```markdown
 Syntax highlighted code block